 The Banksy Museum – rue de Laeken

-Following the international success of The World of Banksy, the temporary exhibition is now a 900m² permanent museum: the Banksy Museum.
+Following the international success of The World of Banksy exhibition, the temporary exhibition becomes a 900m² permanent museum: the Banksy Museum.
 Barely open, it’s already creating a buzz.
 In the Rue de Laeken, enter the premises of a former textile house, and embark on an immersive journey into the world of the world’s most anonymous street artist!
 From his beginnings in urban art to his latest polemical pieces, including a reproduction of Bethlehem’s Walled Off Hotel, discover Banksy’s work in a breathtaking permanent exhibition of over 120 works!

 📍Address: The World of Banksy – rue de Laeken 28 – 1000 Brussels